Shiwani-droid/test-the-progress/README.md

-# 🧪 Playwright + TypeScript Automation Framework
+# 🧪 Playwright + TypeScript Automation

 This project is a test automation framework built using: